minedelve/mytril/docs/05-components/grids.md

 | Property | Type   | Default | Description                                    |
 | :------- | :----- | :------ | :--------------------------------------------- |
 | tag      | string | div     | Specify a custom tag used on the root element. |

+### Key benefits of this grid system {#key-benefits-of-this-grid-system}

+1. **Effortless responsiveness**: pre-defined breakpoints make adapting layouts to various screen sizes easy.
+2. **Fine-grained control**: alignment, spacing, and ordering can be customized without additional CSS.
+3. **Developer-focused design**: each component integrates smoothly, saving time and simplifying layout management.

+Using Mytril’s grid components, developers can build professional-grade, responsive layouts that are efficient and easy to manage.